WNTJ: History: beginnings as WARD

 In November 2007, a deal was reached to sell WPRR plus co-owned stations WCCL, WBHV, and WLKH to Forever Broadcasting Inc. (Carol Logan, president) for a reported combined sale price of $3 million.
 However, the FCC rejected approval for the deal, citing Forever's influence in the removal of Johnstown and its surrounding markets from the Arbitron ratings system.
 As a result, 2510 Licenses LLC (Nicholas Galli, managing member) continued to own all four stations, though it allowed Forever to continue operating the stations through a local marketing agreement.
 Just over three years later, in February 2011, 2510 Licenses LLC sold WNTJ, WCCL, and WLKH outright to Forever Broadcasting.
 This time, however, the FCC granted approval for the deal, which was completed on April 30.
 Forever has since moved back the WNTJ format and call letters back to the 1490 kHz signal.

-It was announced on October 12, 2022 that Forever Media is selling 34 stations, including WNTJ, WNTI, and the entire Johnstown cluster, to State College-based Seven Mountains Media for $17.3 million.
-The deal closed on January 2, 2023.
+It was announced on October 12, 2022, that Forever Media was selling 34 stations, including WNTJ, WNTI, and the entire Johnstown cluster, to State College-based Seven Mountains Media for $17.375 million.
+The deal closed on January 1, 2023.

+On May 1, 2023, WNTJ dropped its news/talk format and began stunting with a loop of "Pop" by NSYNC, promoting a new format, contemporary hit radio as "Pop!
+Radio" (widely expected at the time of stunting to be the eventual format, as a majority of Seven Mountains markets had such a format, straight down to stunting before launch with the exact same song; indeed, the station would be a near-exact simulcast of WFBG) following on May 5, 2023, at 10am; this would effectively assume the format of sister station WJHT, who would near-concurrently drop their own format less than 15 minutes earlier (to the point the change was signaled on the station's webstream by the stream briefly picking up the feed of WNTJ).
+This resulted in WCCS the only available news/talk station in Johnstown.

+On October 12, 2023, WJHT began simulcasting WFBG and WNTJ.
+In response to this, on November 6, 2023, WNTJ began simulcasting classic hits-formatted WOWY from State College, making it the second station in the Johnstown cluster to air the format alongside WOWQ (101.7 FM).
+This move gives WOWY better coverage in the city of Johnstown which 101.7 does not cover well due to transmitting 15 miles away from the city.